Article curated by the Skin First scientific team, led by Dr. Maria Pia Priore, pharmacist, cosmetologist, founder of Skin First.

 What is rosacea?

-Rosacea is a chronic inflammatory skin condition.
+Rosacea is a chronic inflammatory condition of the Skin.

-Why are they confused?
+Why do they get confused?

 The common denominator is redness.